V. Policies and Procedures

 Note: Summer coursework does not affect the academic status of a veteran and/or dependent of a veteran.
 However, summer courses may impact VA educational benefits for veterans and dependents of veterans - see section on “Veterans.”
 VA benefits are terminated when a student is under suspension due to Unsatisfactory Academic Progress OR earns a cumulative GPA below a 2.0, the minimum required cumulative GPA to graduate from Guilford College, for two consecutive semesters.
 VA benefits are reinstated if the student is eligible to be readmitted into Guilford College and after a minimum cumulative GPA of 2.0 is reached.

 To be reinstated after the conclusion of the semester in which a student is ineligible to return, students must reapply and be readmitted to the College following the guidelines in the Student Handbook.
-Applications for readmission are available on the Guilford College Admissions Web page and are referred to an associate academic dean.
-To avoid further separation from College after readmission, readmitted students must meet the requirements of the missed academic checkpoint at the conclusion of the semester.
+Applications for readmission are available on the Guilford College Admissions Web page and are referred to the Readmissions Committee and an associate academic dean.
+To avoid further separation from College after readmission, readmitted students must meet the requirements of the missed academic checkpoint at the conclusion of the semester

 Satisfactory Academic Progress Policy Defined